modelica/ModelicaSpecification/RationaleMCP/0033/predefined-plots.md

 ```
 Plot(
   title = "Battery Limit Controller",
+  caption = "<html>This illustrates the behavior of the <strong>controller</strong>,
+               in particular the small overshoot when changing the input.
+               The controller is implemented as a PI-controller with anti-windup, for details see...
+             </html>"
+  identifier = "Limit",
   subPlots = {
     SubPlot(
+	  title = "Batter Limits",
       curves = {
         Curve(x = time, y = battery.LimitController.threshold, legend = "Threshold for terminating simulation"),
         Curve(x = time, y = battery.LimitController.u, legend = "Limit controller input signal"),